docknetwork/sdk/tutorials/src/tutorial_claim_deduction.md

 A Verifier has complete and low level control over the logical rules they deem valid.
 Rules may vary from use-case to use-case and from verifier to verifier.

-Unwrapping of Explicit Ethos statements is expected to be a common first step when writing a ruleset.
-This tutorial will give some examples of that.
+A common first step when writing a ruleset will be to unwrap of Explicit Ethos statements.

 ### Simple Unwrapping of Explicit Ethos